IntelRealSense/realsense-ros/camera/README.md

     rosrun tf tf_monitor

 #### Static Parameters

     Stream parameters:
         serial_no (string, default: blank)
-            Specify the serial_no to uniquely connect to a camera, especially if multiple cameras are detected by the nodelet. mode (string, default: preset)
+            Specify the serial_no to uniquely connect to a camera, especially if multiple cameras are detected by the nodelet.
+            You may get the serial_no from the info stream by launching "realsense_r200_nodelet_standalone_preset.launch" one at a time for each camera. mode (string, default: preset)
 	        Specify the mode to start camera streams.
 Mode comprises of height, width and fps.
 	        Preset mode enables default values whereas Manual mode enables the specified parameter values.